scmata/first-hugo-site/content/posts/why.md

 * https://marginalrevolution.com/marginalrevolution/2019/12/work-on-these-things.html
 * Also cool: [Peter Theil and Tyler Cowen](https://conversationswithtyler.com/episodes/peter-thiel/)

+17/10/2023 Post-post comment
+Paul Graham also has some interesting words about why it's useful to write [here](http://www.paulgraham.com/read.html)

 [comment]: # (just post things that make me think I guess.
 Also why did this take me like a day to write??)